|Caritas Fanling Chan Chun Ha Secondary School|

 - We have established an “e-Leadership and e-Learning Team” to provide administrative support and strengthen the implementation of IT in education in all subjects.

 - We have fully implemented the “Bring Your Own Device” (BYOD) scheme.
-In this school year, we have adopted e-books and e-resources in Chinese Language, English Language, Mathematics, Chinese History, Geography, Putonghua and Computer Studies so as to go in line with the relevant Community of Practice promoted by the Education Bureau.
+We have adopted e-books and e-resources in Chinese Language, English Language, Mathematics, Chinese History, Geography, Putonghua and Computer Studies.

-- We use “Flipped Classroom” in English Language, Citizenship and Social Development, to enhance students’ self-directed learning.
+- We use “Flipped Classroom” in various subjects, to enhance students’ self-directed learning.

 - School-based Maker Education has already been integrated into our junior secondary curriculum to foster students’ IT competence and computational thinking through developing their “hands-on” abilities and creativity.